-**The maximum number of days of annual leave you can have at any given time is the amount of days you accrue annually.
-Example: If you are between 1 month and 5 years of service the maximum amount of days you can accrue annually is 18 days.
+**The maximum number of days of annual leave you can have at any given time is the number of days you accrue annually.
+Example: If you are between 1 month and 6 years of service the maximum number of days you can accrue annually is 18 days.
 Once you reach 18 days you will stop accruing leave until you reduce your balance.
-You will stop accruing annual leave when you reach 24 days.

-If you have six or more years of service, the most days you can accrue annually is 24 days.
+If you have six or more years of service, the maximum number of days you can accrue annually is 24 days.

 Hire date before July 1, 2011: